Updated Guidance – 9th April 2021

 - As with all visits, indoor visits must be booked with the home in advance.

-- The bookings will continue to be on a first come first serve basis.
+- The bookings will continue to be on a first-come, first-served basis.

 - If the LFD test is positive the visitor will not be allowed to enter the Home and must go home and isolate immediately.
 We will offer and encourage the visitor take a Polymerase Chain Reaction (PCR) test prior to them leaving the premises.

-- If a visitor declines to take the LFD when you arrive at the home, they will not be permitted entry.
+- If you decline to take the LFD test when you arrive at the home, you will not be permitted entry.

 - When leaving, the PPE must be discarded safely.

-All visitors must complete a declaration form to confirm they have no symptoms of COVID such as no recent onset of a cough, or changes to their taste and smell.
-Temperatures must be checked on arrival to the home, anyone presenting with a temperature above 37.5c degrees centigrade will not be permitted entry to the home.
+- All visitors must complete a declaration form to confirm they have no symptoms of COVID, such as no recent onset of a cough, or changes to their taste and smell.
+Temperatures must be checked on arrival to the home, and anyone presenting a temperature above 37.5c degrees centigrade will not be permitted entry to the home.

 Visitors must always observe social distancing, wear the PPE provided (aprons, gloves, and masks) and hand hygiene must be carried out before and after the visit.
-Ad hoc visits will not be enabled.
+Ad hoc visits will not be allowed.

 As per our previously published protocols as the weather improves we would encourage garden visits as this brings a minimal risk of transmission.